ibm-cloud-docs/cloud-object-storage/basics/services.md

 {:tip: .tip}

 # Service availability
-When creating a bucket, [Aspera high-speed transfer](/docs/services/cloud-object-storage/basics/aspera.html#Aspera-high-speed-transfer) and [Key Protect](/docs/services/keymgmt/index.html#getting-started-with-key-protect)) are options available depending on the region you select.
+The table below describes the regions where the [Aspera high-speed transfer](/docs/services/cloud-object-storage/basics/aspera.html#Aspera-high-speed-transfer) and [Key Protect](/docs/services/keymgmt/index.html#getting-started-with-key-protect) are supported.

 Downloads using Aspera high-speed will incur additional egress charges.
 For more information, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).
 {:tip}